 Most touring bikes tend to combine the necessary features for urban commuting and rough terrain on gravel or dirt roads.
 Most of the time you’ll have a hybrid bike designed for these two extremes, and biased towards one of them.

-Marin was one of the first and best manufacturers of mountain bikes, and it’s no surprise that this one is designed for bicycle touring on dirt roads and even mountain trails.
-(As we said, if you want to call the Nicasio a mountain bike, nobody is going to argue with you.)
+Mongoose is one of the best manufacturers of mountain bikes, and it’s no surprise that this one is designed for bicycle touring on dirt roads and even mountain trails.
+(As we said, if you want to call the Elroy a mountain bike, nobody is going to argue with you.)

 Cheap touring bikes are usually fine when you take them on smooth terrain.
 But adventure touring bicycles let you do a lot bit more, push the envelope, take a rough road and maybe even venture off the road for a little while.

-Nevertheless, we’ve found the Marin Nicasio is one of the best touring bikes under $1000.
+Nevertheless, we’ve found the Mongoose Elroy is one of the best touring bikes under $1000.